-flex without the flex
+flex without the flex: bending fr4 pcbs

 Real flex PCBs are expensive, on the order of 10x standard FR4 material.
 For extremely compact designs that may need repeated bending, there's no alternative.
 However, for applications with more space available and no repeated bending, thin FR4 PCBs may serve quite well.